-Moderate intake of dark chocolate may increase satiety and may lead to weight loss.
+Moderate intake of dark chocolate may increase satiety and help with weight management.

 Research suggests that dark chocolate may have a role to play in weight loss.
 It may decrease the expression of genes involved in fatty acid synthesis.
 This reduces the digestion and absorption of fats and carbs, thereby increasing satiety (1).

 Consumption of dark chocolate could also be useful in the reduction of weight circumference in normal weight obese women (a condition that involves excess body fat with a normal body mass index) (2).